 If you want that Disney feeling but don’t want to fork out $500 a night you could try the Castle Inn and Suites.
 This hotel has a great location, minutes from the Park entrances and has a low budget price, but while plenty of hotels in this area have the low price and location the Castle inn Stands out due to its flamboyant theming.

 In true Disney style, the front of the building is transformed into a medieval castle via Facade, it is not a real castle but since when has anything Disney been real.
 The Lobby has strong Disney theming running through it and it can be hard to believe Disney lets them get away with it.

 The hotel itself is a little more than a Motel.
-The pool is drab, the rooms clean, and comfortable but not exactly luxury.
+The pool is drab, the rooms clean, and comfortable but not exactly luxurious.
 But if you are bringing little ones and want to pull up to a fantasy Castle to start your stay this really fits the bill.
 And the price is about as low as it gets.

 - Best for – Budget

 - Average Cost – <$100

 - Features – Cheap No Frills Accommodation, close to the Parks and Restaurants